ysaito2/blog/about.markdown

     - in the current projection, computers will have disasterous effects on remaining industries
 - why were "moonshot" projects in the previous century so successful?
     - xerox parc - 9 key technologies for personal computers created by 25 researchers, $10M a year for 5 years
+        - build on previous *8 years* of development in ARPA
     - mahattan project - development of atomic bomb in only 6 years (1939~1945)
     - apollo project - landing a man on moon within a decade
 - how do you develop developed countries?